cromelex/pages-garden/content/technology/projects/colour epaper dashboard.md

 A picture can be worth a thousand words, so that's why I decided to show you how this look on our wall.
 The epaper is the photo on the bottom left (the only unblurred one).
 The epaper blends in superbly when showing a photo, rather than a dashboard.
 This meets my goal.
 Whenever the context demands it, the automation driven by Home Assistant will display the dashboard page that will give me the information that I need in that moment.

 ![[./attachments/colour epaper dashboard-1620x1080.webp|Spot the epaper.
 A photo being displayed in the epaper blends in really well with regular framed photo prints.|800]]

+[^1]: The new functionality is available since version 2.4.0 of the Puppet add-on.